DeveloperNomis/MICCAI-Medical-Agent/README.md

-# Modular Medical Imaging Agent for Spatial Reasoning in CT Scans
+# A Modular Medical Imaging Agent for Reliable and Auditable Spatial Reasoning in CT Scans

 Code for the MICCAI Agent Workshop submission: